Sarania/Envious/README.md

   <img src="screenshot.png?version=3" alt="Blissful Nvidia Tool" />
 </div>

 Envious is a friendly, feature-rich application for administering modern Nvidia GPUs (Maxwell or higher) directly from your Linux command line.
+It's environment agnostic so it will work in X, Wayland, runlevel 3, etc just the same!

-It only requires Python 3 and the nvidia-ml-py libraries along with up-to-date Nvidia drivers.
+It requires just Python 3 and the nvidia-ml-py libraries along with reasonably up-to-date Nvidia drivers.
 Using envious, you can overclock or underclock your GPU, adjust power limits, control fan speeds, and view real-time monitoring information through a built-in curses-based interface, with support for multiple GPUs!
 Profiles can be saved and loaded for convenience, and the tool can operate non-interactively for scripting purposes.

 While monitoring can be performed as a normal user, many of the overclocking, power management, and fan control operations will require root privileges.
 Use this tool responsibly, as you accept all risks